 - Examples of non-exempt assets are checking accounts, savings accounts, brokerage accounts, certificates of deposit, stocks and bonds U.S. savings bonds, real estate that is non-homesteaded, life insurance with cash values exceeding $2,500, boats, loans, annuities, IRAs not making regular payments.

-- Examples of exempt assets are marital home, motor vehicle, personal property, term life insurance, life insurance owned by the community spouse with a face value of less than $2500, burial plans that are irrevocable in any amount, income producing property (the asset is exempt but the income from the property is included in the monthly income of the spouse in need of institutional care.
+- Examples of exempt assets are marital home (provided the home value does not exceed $572,000) motor vehicle, personal property, term life insurance, life insurance owned by the community spouse with a face value of less than $2,500, burial plans that are irrevocable in any amount, income producing property (the asset is exempt but the income from the property is included in the monthly income of the spouse in need of institutional care).

 - The spouse remaining in the community may retain up to $123,600 in non-exempt assets.

 - There is no limit on the monthly gross income of the spouse remaining in the community.
 If the gross income is less than $2,058, a portion of the gross monthly income of the spouse in need of institutional care may be diverted to the spouse remaining in the community up to $3,090 per month.

 - The spouse remaining in the community is entitled to what is called excess shelter cost.
 The excess shelter cost is the amount by which the community spouse’s shelter costs exceeds $617 per month.
 Shelter costs include rent or mortgage payment, homeowner’s insurance, condo maintenance fees.